Why Does My Daughter’s Stomach Hurt Every Time She Eats? | Digestive Clues Unveiled

 Stomach pain in children following meals is a frequent concern that can stem from a wide array of causes.
 Pinpointing why your daughter’s stomach hurts every time she eats requires careful observation and understanding of potential triggers.
 Digestive discomfort after eating is not just a minor inconvenience—it can indicate anything from simple indigestion to more serious gastrointestinal disorders.

 One common culprit is food intolerance or sensitivity.
-Lactose intolerance, for example, arises when the body lacks enough lactase enzyme to digest lactose found in dairy products.
-This leads to bloating, cramping, and diarrhea shortly after consuming milk or cheese.
-Similarly, gluten intolerance or celiac disease triggers inflammation in the small intestine upon gluten ingestion, causing stomach pain and other symptoms.
+Lactose intolerance, for example, happens when the body does not make enough lactase to digest lactose found in dairy products.
+This can lead to bloating, cramping, gas, and diarrhea after consuming milk, ice cream, or cheese.
+Gluten-related disorders can also trigger abdominal symptoms.
+In celiac disease, eating gluten triggers an autoimmune reaction that damages the small intestine and may cause stomach pain, bloating, diarrhea, fatigue, and poor growth in some children.

 Infections such as gastroenteritis caused by viruses or bacteria can also provoke abdominal pain during or after meals.
 These infections often present with nausea, vomiting, diarrhea, and fever alongside the stomach ache.

-Other causes include acid reflux (GERD), where stomach acid flows back into the esophagus causing burning sensations; gastritis, an inflammation of the stomach lining; and functional abdominal pain disorders where no structural cause is found but pain persists due to heightened gut sensitivity.
+Other causes include acid reflux (GERD), where stomach contents flow back into the esophagus and may cause burning discomfort; gastritis, an irritation or inflammation of the stomach lining; constipation; and functional abdominal pain disorders where no structural cause is found but pain persists because of altered gut-brain signaling and heightened gut sensitivity.

 Understanding these diverse causes helps guide parents and healthcare providers toward appropriate diagnosis and treatment.